hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

   * creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
   * creationBlock = the sidechain block at which the account was registered

 There are database indexes on the account and symbol fields.
+The combination of account and symbol fields can be used as a unique primary key.